 About This Course

-We are an accessible, friendly department whose staff who are passionate about passing on their expertise and subject knowledge and committed to delivering the highest quality learning experience for our students.
+We are an accessible, friendly Department whose staff who are passionate about passing on their expertise and subject knowledge and committed to delivering the highest quality learning experience for our students.
 Our research informs our teaching provision at all levels, with our students benefitting from enthusiastic staff at the cutting-edge of academic enquiry and developments.
-Our staff is committed to providing an excellent student experience with strong personalized student support throughout the duration of your MA in Bilingualism studies.
+Our staff is committed to providing an excellent student experience with strong personalised student support throughout the duration of your MA in Linguistics studies.

 Following taught components, students on this degree will complete an independent research-based Masters level dissertation project.
-The staff in our Department provide excellent personalized supervision and academic support for dissertations on wide range of bilingualism and multilingualism topics using applied, theoretical, experimental, corpus-based or ethnographic methodological frameworks.
-These include are not limited to:
+The staff in our Department provide excellent personalised supervision and academic support for dissertations on wide range of language acquisition and development topics using applied, theoretical, experimental, corpus-based or ethnographic methodological frameworks.
+These include, but are not limited to:

 - 2nd language acquisition